Amazon Assistant virus. Is it a threat? 2021 update

 Initially, the program was designed as a handy tool that would make the shopping experience for users better.
 However, as shown by Amazon Assistant reviews,[1] the application got quite a bit of negative feedback.
 Users are unhappy about its functionality, as it does not fulfill what it promises – all the functionality can be simply accomplished when visiting the official Amazon site.

-Probably the most concerning part of Amazon Assistant is the information tracking that it performs during its operation on users' browsers.[2]
-Search queries, IP address, sites visited, links clicked, and similar non-personally identifiable data is carefully gathered to compile a profile that is later targeted by pop-ups, in-text links, promotional offers, deals, and other intrusive content.
+Probably the most concerning part of this application is the information tracking that it performs during its operation on users' browsers.[2]
+Search queries, IP address, sites visited, links clicked, and similar non-personally identifiable data are carefully gathered to compile a profile that is later targeted by pop-ups, in-text links, promotional offers, deals, and other intrusive content.

-Finally, Amazon Assistant changes the homepage, search engine and the new tab address to Amazon Smart Search – this is a clear indication of browser hijacking, and this technique is used to display altered search results, filling them with sponsored links
+Finally, the questionable- considered program Amazon Assistant changes the homepage, search engine, and the new tab address to Amazon Smart Search – this is a clear indication of browser hijacking functionalities, and this technique is used to display altered search results, filling them with sponsored links.

 The application is compatible with Google Chrome, Mozilla Firefox, and other browsers on both Windows and Mac operating systems.
 However, after the installation of the extension, browser performance deteriorates due to these reasons: